 A Project Manager has to be a professional so leadership skills are crucial.
 You are a frontman/frontwoman of the project, the team, and the company.
 There’s no space for being rude, even if you have personal problems with somebody or you simply can’t stand the person.
 You will meet different types of people: C-level (CEO, CTO, COO, etc), stakeholders, technical staff, and various team members.
 You must know their needs and goals and speak their language.

 At the same time, you need to manage the project team, and their requests, negotiate with them and suggest whether to do or not to do something.
 How to develop those IT project management skills?
 I recommended external courses/workshops in a small group, e.g. “How to manage internal and external stakeholders in the project” or similar.
 Ask your CEO, maybe they can organize workshops for all managers in the company?

 - Acquire some skills in business analysis

-If you have a Business Analyst in the team, don’t hesitate to consult them.
-As Project Manager for IT, you can be responsible for gathering requirements and managing them.
-Sometimes you may be even asked to lead a workshop with clients (ex. during pre-sales phase).
+If you have a Business Analyst on the team, don’t hesitate to consult them.
+As a Project Manager for IT, you can be responsible for gathering requirements and managing them.
+Sometimes you may be even asked to lead a workshop with clients (ex. during the pre-sales phase).

 - Know your ene… methodology